sower-proxy/sower/ARCHITECTURE.md

 ## Design Decisions

 - Client and server both fail fast on invalid startup configuration instead of silently degrading.
+- The client loads TOML by default, with YAML kept as an alternate file format; HCL is not supported.
 - Sensitive configuration values must never be printed verbatim in logs.
 - Local listeners use explicit shutdown hooks instead of blocking forever with unmanaged goroutines.
 - Network operations use timeouts and `context` to limit hangs during dialing and remote rule downloads.
 - Upstream TLS behavior is configured only on the client side; `sowerd` remains a normal TLS server and does not need uTLS-specific logic.
-- Rule loading supports local files and remote gzip-compressed HTTP sources.
+- Rule loading supports local files and remote HTTP sources; remote downloads must use the configured upstream proxy and fail startup if the proxy path cannot fetch them.
+- Domain rule files support per-router skip rules for filtering third-party file entries without removing explicit local rules.
+- Country routing treats `router.country.mmdb` as optional; an empty value disables GeoIP lookup and keeps CIDR-based matching active without startup warnings.
 - Fake site directory mode is loopback-only on port `80` to avoid exposing local static assets directly to the public internet.
 - `sowerd` prefers the user cache directory for ACME state, but falls back to `/var/cache/sower` so systemd services can start without `HOME`/`XDG_CACHE_HOME` or a config file.